-The approach described in this section can be applied to the more general problem of building a new service that is able to interact directly with the customer through a suitable protocol [19].
-The first step is to put together the three protocols describing the interactions with the two services and with the customer.
-The next step is to add suitable constraints similar to the ones given above.
-For instance we may state that the offer of each of the two services can be accepted if and only if the customer accepts them:
+The approach described in this section can be applied to the more general problem of building a new service that manages all interactions between the customer and the two services, so that the customer interacts only with the new service through a suitable protocol [19].
+Given the protocol Cu specifying the interactions between the customer and the new service, the new service can be obtained by putting together the three protocols Cu, Pu and Sh, and by adding suitable constraints similar to the ones given above.
+For instance we may state that the offers of each of the two services can be accepted if and only if the customer accepts them:

-'''

-\begin{array}{l} (\diamond \langle accept\Pu \rangle \leftrightarrow \diamond \langle accept\Cu \rangle) \land \\ (\diamond \langle accept\Sh \rangle \leftrightarrow \diamond \langle accept\Cu \rangle) \end{array}
+$$(\diamondsuit \langle accept_Pu \rangle \leftrightarrow \diamondsuit \langle accept_Cu \rangle) \land (\diamondsuit \langle accept_Sh \rangle \leftrightarrow \diamondsuit \langle accept_Cu \rangle)$$

-'''